Heather Flint Chatto, Urban Planner & Designer, LEED AP

 URBAN PLANNING | While working as an urban planner for Santa Barbara County Planning & Development Department Heather wore multiple hats in both long range comprehensive planning and redevelopment, including leading community advisory groups and coordinating with large redevelopment projects to implement revitalization plans.
 In addition to other technical research, reports and analysis, she helped implement trail and restoration projects, and managed the process to write and adopt the Goleta Old Town Heritage District Architecture & Design Guidelines.
 She also initiated a new Public Information Program, including ongoing community events and public engagement resources as well as development of training tools and resources for County staff.

-GREEN BUILDINGS | As a project manager for Habitats Inc., a design/build green building, landscape architecture and ecological planning firm, she managed the team of consultants, provided LEED consulting, led design charettes and the permitting process for the SeQuential Biofuels flagship eco-fueling station on a former brownfield.
+GREEN BUILDINGS | As a project manager for Habitats Inc., a design/build green building, landscape architecture and ecological planning firm, she managed the team of consultants, provided LEED consulting, led design charrettes and the permitting process for the SeQuential Biofuels flagship eco-fueling station on a former brownfield.
 During this time, she also wrote and secured a $40,000 grant from the Oregon Watershed Enhancement Board for the Tiara Stormwater Management Demonstration Home, in addition to other design and planning projects.
+With her firm Forage Design, she helped the City of Yachats secure a $100,000 public involvement grant for resiliency and energy planning.
+Working with Green Urban Design, Heather led the public involvement process, developing community priority surveys, decisionmaking criteria, and working with stakeholders to select a priority solar project and deliver a Civic Campus Resiliency Master Plan.

 ENERGY + EDUCATION | For over five years, she helped lead New Building’s Institute’s Zero Net Energy (ZNE) Commercial Buildings Action Plan implementation work for the state of California as a consultant to the California Public Utilities Commission.
 This work involved technical research and policy support and developing and leading a statewide education program with the investor owned utilities on zero energy school retrofits.
 During her tenure at NBI, she facilitated more than 20 public trainings, charrettes and workshops across the state for architects, engineers, local governments and other industry professionals.
 She also developed a suite of educational resources including presentations, case studies, fact sheets and design toolkits.
 At NBI she also co-authored the first of it’s kind zero energy Fellowship program, and led the development of the first ZNE School Leadership Awards Program in the country.